jnewmano/grpc-json-proxy/README.md

-# pm-grpc
+# grpc-json-proxy

-PM GRPC is a proxy which allows HTTP API tools like Postman to interact with gRPC servers.
+GRPC JSON is a proxy which allows HTTP API tools like Postman to interact with gRPC servers.

 ## Requirements
 - grpc+json codec must be enabled on the grpc server